Senior Contributing Faculty

 College of Health Sciences

 Dr. Karen Clark completed her PhD in 2005 at George Mason University in Fairfax, VA., with a concentration in administration and leadership for health-related agencies and educational institutions.
-She has been involved in academic education for approximately 19 years.
-Her subject areas for teaching topics include interprofessional practice/education, organizational leadership, administration, and healthcare finance.
+She has been involved in academic education for approximately 20 years.
+Her subject areas for teaching topics include interprofessional practice/education, organizational leadership, administration, informatics, and healthcare finance.
 Additional academic and leadership includes her instrumental partnership/collaboration in the planning, redesign, and expansion of clinical simulation labs for the University of Maryland School of Nursing located at Universities at Shady Grove (USG) with an interprofessional approach.
 She has a strong commitment to interprofessional education and practice developing electives with up to six disciplines over three separate courses using various methods such as; videoing with high fidelity simulation team activities; case studies; group teamwork; collaboration and debriefing.
 Dr. Clark’s clinical background includes staff and administrative positions in both ICUs and ERs.
 Her clinical research interests span the foundational concepts of system thinking, the science of informatics integrating with IPE/IPP, and the application of these concepts on patient outcomes.
-Dr. Clark’s research has involved IPE IRB approved educational research and clinical research of emergency room admissions to the intensive care unit using informatics skills and data mining techniques in collecting digital data.
+Dr. Clark’s research has involved IPE IRB approved educational research and IRB approved clinical research of emergency room admissions to the intensive care unit using informatics skills and data mining techniques in collecting digital data remotely.
 She is published in peer reviewed journals and has presented her work locally, regionally, nationally, and internationally.
 Examples include ‘Collaboration Across Boarders’ and an AHRQ conference ‘TeamSTEPPS®.
-The most recent presentation was at a Collaboration Across Boarders international conference on Canada.
+The most recent presentation was at the 2017 Collaboration Across Boarders international conference on Canada.
+She has been accepted to present at the 2019 conference Collaboration Across Boarders.
 Dr. Clark is a founding member of the Committee for Interprofessional and Interdisciplinary Educational Strategies (CIPES) at USG.
-She has served on many faculty committees including the Council of the University of Maryland System Faculty or CUSF.
+She has served on many faculty committees including the Council of the University of Maryland System Faculty or CUSF (as a member and officer).
 She is a member of AACN (American Association of Critical Care Nurses), Sigma Theta Tau International, and a volunteer member of the State Emergency Registry of Volunteers in Pennsylvania (SERVPA).